 Chocking is pretty self-explanatory so I am not going to focus on that.

-The gag, on the other hand, it’s not very known.
+The gag, however, it’s not very known.
 This is a reflex that babies have.
 It’s how babies are able to learn how to safely manage food and prevents them from choking.
 A gag is usually triggered when the baby has put too much food in their mouth.
 What happens is that when a baby overfills his mouth he pushes the food in the back of this tongue and blocking the throat.
 That’s when the gag reflex kicks in and “brings” the food back in the front of the mouth or tongue and eventually spit it out.

 I recommend searching for some clips on YouTube just to be clear.
 I am not very good at explaining.
 Some babies vomit when a gag is taking place.
 Which is absolutely normal.